Citation, DOI, disclosures and article data

 if necrotic and/or hemorrhagic then the signal will be more heterogeneous

 ~1/3 do not have marked T2 hyperintensity 18

 in/out-of-phase: no signal loss on out-of-phase imaging (pheochromocytomas rarely contain a significant amount of intracellular lipid) 12

 T1 C+ (Gd)

-- enhancement is prolonged, persisting for as long as 50 minutes 4
+enhancement is prolonged, persisting for as long as 50 minutes 4

-Octreotide (Somatostatin) scans
+Octreotide (somatostatin) scans

-Octreotide is usually labelled with either 111In-DTPA (Octreoscan) or (less commonly) 123I-Tyr3-DTPA 5.
+Octreotide is usually labeled with either 111In-DTPA (Octreoscan) or (less commonly) 123I-Tyr3-DTPA 5.